-Audit Committee action Audit Committee conclusions For the year ended 31 December 2022, the Audit Committee concluded that, as Capricorn continued to execute an exploration- focused strategy during 2023, it was appropriate to maintain the Group's existing policy of capitalising all exploration and appraisal costs, pending allocation to successful or unsuccessful exploration wells, or impairment on cessation of exploration activity.
-The Audit Committee reviewed the adjustments processed by management on the change in accounting policy and the accompanying disclosures in the financial statements and were satisfied with the adjustments between old and new accounting policies disclosed in the financial statements.
+For the year ended 31 December 2022, the Audit Committee concluded that, as Capricorn continued to execute an exploration-focused strategy during 2023, it was appropriate to maintain the Group's existing policy of capitalising all exploration and appraisal costs, pending allocation to successful or unsuccessful exploration wells, or impairment on cessation of exploration activity.

 Following completion of the strategic review in H1 2023 and the change in the business to a production-focused business, the Audit Committee concluded that a change to a full successful efforts accounting policy provided more reliable and accurate representation of the Group's financial position and underlying performance for the users of the financial statements.